SHTOOLS/SHTOOLS/docs/pages/mydoc/how-to-contribute.md

 ## I would like to fix some typos in the documentation

-* The easiest way to suggest a change to the documentation is to find the file on GitHub and modify it by clicking on the edit button.
-Then just follow the instructions for opening a pull request.
-This is really very easy, and it is impossible to mess anything up.
+* The easiest way to improve the documentation is by clicking on the "Edit me" button at the bottom of the page you are reading.
+This will bring you to the original source file on GitHub where you can make the change by clicking on the "edit this file" button.
+Just follow the instructions and don't worry, it is impossible to mess anything up.